“CARL has been family owned since 1869, and produce what are considered the world's finest stills”

 Wilma has a 450L capacity pot, a swans neck and a botanical basket (where we put our whole oranges).
 Seven distinctive aroma plates in her column act to further refine the spirit which follows through to a condenser.

 Each batch of gin takes around seven hours to distill.

 The gin comes out of Wilma at a breathtaking 93.5% alc/vol (187 proof) before we adjust it back to drinking strength, depending on what we're making.

 Wilma can create around 150L of high-proof gin per batch, producing around 460 bottles each time.

 There’s a bunch of distillery-geek stuff about the levels of purity we can achieve with Wilma’s 7-plate column, but when Cam starts talking about it he sounds a bit too “Walter White”, so we’ll just say this… this is a gin with incredible purity, distilled to 93% ABV before we cut it to bottle strength!

-And now we're pleased to say that Wilma's sister stills have arrived from Germany to join her in Healesville: big sister Jude (after Stu's mum) is 600L, and little sister Eileen (after Matt's) is only 50L for fun experimental stuff.
+And Wilma's sister stills have progressively arrived from Germany to join her in Healesville.
+Big sister Jude (after Stu's mum) is 600L, followed by little sister Eileen (after Matt's) who is only 50L for fun experimental stuff.
 And last but certainly not least by any means, steam-powered Beth (named after our first full-time employee Scott's mum) now stands tall in the distillery at 2000L.